szunami/blog-1/2016-11-17-processors.html.md

   1100
 +_____
  10110
- └┴───── This generates a carry, which rolls to the next column.
-In 4-bit addition, the result is also 4-bit, and the carry output goes on a different wire.
 ~~~

+The left-most column of the addends generates a carry, which rolls to the next
+column left.
+In 4-bit addition, the result is also 4-bits, so the carry output
+(the fifth bit from the right) is not part of the returned sum, but on a carry
+line, which goes somewhere else.

 ### Ripple-Carry Adder